rawilk/new-server-setup/README.md

 - Allow script to be executed: `chmod +x name-of-file.sh`
 - Run the script: `./name-of-file.sh`

-> Tip: create and run the scripts as the root user
+> Tip: create and run the scripts as the root user or sudo user